Skip to content

 By having a natural anti-inflammatory diet you can reduce pain levels and inflammation.
 This can include increasing your intake of green, leafy veggies (kale, cabbage, broccoli, radish, and Brussel sprouts are all excellent choices).
 Having a diet that is rich in flax seeds, hemp seeds, olives (and oil), nuts, and coconut products are also great for reducing inflammation and maintaining optimal health.
 For a further health boost, increase your intake of fresh coriander, parsley, and basil which are all full of detoxing properties.

-Our 8-Week Happy Hormones program is an easy diet plan to follow and continue for the long-term.
+Our latest HAPPY HEALTHY YOU book is a helpful guide featuring an easy diet plan to follow and continue for the long term.
+It also features dozens of nutrient-dense vegetable recipes.

 Turmeric